-In light of the continued challenges due to the pandemic, the Community Foundation has suspended capacity building and multi-year funding for 2021.
-During the Fall 2021 Grant Cycle, the Community Foundation is offering $15,000 general operating grants to assist our nonprofit partners who are working to help our neighbors navigate difficult circumstances and regain stability.
+During the Caring and Inclusive Communities Fall 2022 Grant Cycle, the Community Foundation is offering $16,500 unrestricted grants to support our nonprofit partners who are working to help our neighbors navigate difficult circumstances and gain stability.

 Our grants process is streamlined, simple, and built with nonprofits in mind.

 Reach out to our Community Impact Team to talk through proposal idea.Contact us

 Our staff will email you an invitation to complete your application.Grant Portal

 Staff Follow-upOur staff will review your application and contact you with next steps.

 We believe all of our neighbors should have access to the opportunities, resources, and relationships they need to thrive, regardless of place, race, or identity.
 That’s why we invest in community partners that help us generate economic mobility and shared prosperity.

 Reflecting our new vision and strategic plan, we have committed to a strategic deployment of resources aimed at creating systems-level change.
 While we continue to operate our Caring and Inclusive grant cycle, this new flexible and proactive fund is dedicated to grants that have the power and potential to address root causes and create systems-level change.

 The Eviction Prevention Initiative (EPI) is a partnership between the Community Foundation of Greater Chattanooga, the City of Chattanooga, Habitat for Humanity of Greater Chattanooga Area, and Legal Aid of East Tennessee.
 The EPI was created to ensure that as many people as possible in our community who are facing eviction would have access to a knowledgeable attorney, case worker, and flexible to help them navigate the eviction process.